 OUR HISTORY

-The I-70 Corridor Communities That Care (CTC) coalition began in 2016 through the Colorado Department of Public Health and Environment’s Communities that Care Initiative.
-47 communities participate in CTC to reduce risk factors and increase protective factors among youth.
-This multi-year grant is funded through state marijuana tax dollars.
-The I-70 CCTC, in collaboration with Adams County Health Department and Bennett Park and Rec, utilizes this funding to facilitate efforts focused in the following areas along the corridor: Watkins, Bennett, Strasburg, Byers, and Deer Trail.
+The I-70 Corridor Communities That Care (I-70 CCTC) coalition began in 2016 through the Colorado Department of Public Health and Environment’s Communities That Care Initiative.
+Forty-seven communities participated in CTC to reduce risk factors and increase protective factors among youth.
+This multi-year grant was funded through state marijuana tax dollars.
+The I-70 CCTC, in collaboration with the Adams County Health Department and Bennett Park and Rec, used the funding to support efforts focused on the following areas along the corridor: Watkins, Bennett, Strasburg, Byers, and Deer Trail.

 OUR GOALS

-Stakeholders, community members, key leaders, and youth come together to further evidence-based community change focused on preventing substance misuse in our community.
+Stakeholders, community members, key leaders, and youth came together to further evidence-based community change focused on preventing substance misuse in our community.

 OUR STRATEGIES

-Systems change strategies guide us in upstream community- and societal-level systems changes within our community and environment to ultimately reduce risk factors and protect youth from adverse health and social outcomes.
+Systems change strategies guide us in upstream, community- and societal-level changes to ultimately reduce risk factors and protect youth from adverse health and social outcomes.
 These strategies are focused on local systems change, not on changes that may occur at the state or federal level.
-From these strategies, our coalition has created specific action plans to implement initiatives that have been chosen based on local risk and protective factor data and community buy-in.
+From these strategies, our coalition has created specific action plans to implement initiatives selected based on local risk and protective factor data and community buy-in.

-Communities That Care organizes community members from all sectors and backgrounds to unite as a local coalition and use what we know works from science to build healthier communities.
+Using the knowledge we have gained from implementing the Communities That Care program, we plan to continue bringing together community members from all sectors and backgrounds to unite as a local coalition and use what science shows works to build healthier communities.
 CTC impacts communities over time because it addresses the root causes of violence, substance misuse, and delinquency among youth, and promotes positive development and mental health.

 The goal of CTC in Colorado is to give communities the skills they need to make lasting change in their community.
 CTC builds the capacity of parents, youth, and other community members to identify local problems and promote local solutions to transform their community.
 As vocal advocates for prevention, they take ownership of local issues and drive funding and decisions toward true community needs and evidence-based solutions.